Powerlearnproject/se-assignment-2-introduction-to-software-engineering-hallumy/README.md

 Answer the following questions based on your understanding of software engineering concepts.
 Provide detailed explanations and examples where appropriate.

 Questions:
-Define Software Engineering:
+**Define Software Engineering:

-What is software engineering, and how does it differ from traditional programming?
+What is software engineering, and how does it differ from traditional programming?**

 Software Engineering is a of computer science that uses systematic engineering principles, methods and tools to design, develop, test and maintain software applications.
 Traditional programming is the conventional approach of writing code to create specific instructions for a computer to follow i.e it is centered around coding while software engineering is extended over the entire life cycle of the software from conception to maintenance, emphasizing a structured and methodical approach to software development.

-Software Development Life Cycle (SDLC):
+**Software Development Life Cycle (SDLC):
+Explain the various phases of the Software Development Life Cycle.
+Provide a brief description of each phase.**
 Requirements: This is basically the planning phase where information is gathered and documented as per the user needs and system requirements.

 Design: Analyzing the requirements and identifying the  best solutions to create the software